alegmal/kup/README.md

 # kup (Kubernetes UPgrade)

+## How it works?
+Configure you're kubectl, have jq ready and just run `./kup.sh`

 ## Why kup?
 What's the use case?

 * You want to upgrade your kubernetes cluster and you dont want to find out you forgot to update deprecated apiVersion after the upgrade... oopsie!